amerhany/one-to-one-chat-laravel/README.md

-# One to one Chat App with Laravel
+# Simple One to one Chat App with Laravel

 In this repo you could make a one to one private chat application